pypy/pypy.org/posts/2022/02/nlp-icelandic-pypy.rst

 careful compromise between maximal run-time efficiency and minimal programming and maintenance effort.

-Turning to our use cases, our `Icelandic text tokenizer <https://github.com/mideind/Tokenizer>`__ is fairly light, runs tight loops and performs a large number of small, repetitive operations.
+Turning to our use cases, our Icelandic text tokenizer `"Tokenizer" <https://github.com/mideind/Tokenizer>`__ is fairly light, runs tight loops and performs a large number of small, repetitive operations.
 It runs very well on PyPy’s JIT and has not required further optimization.